api3dao/airnode/packages/examples/integrations/README.md

 example is run should be interpolated from the `secrets.env` (e.g. `nodeSettings.cloudProvider` depends whether Airnode is deployed on AWS or run locally).

-You also need to define a single trigger in `config.json`, because the `../scripts/make-request.ts` will use the first trigger.
+You also need to define a single trigger in `config.json`, because the `../scripts/request-utils.ts` will use the first trigger.

 ### create-secrets.ts

 This file is expected to `export default` a single function, which is used to create the `secrets.env`.
 This function can be asynchronous.

-### make-request.ts
+### request-utils.ts

 This file is expected to `export const` a pair of functions (both can be asynchronous):
 - `getEncodedParameters` - Returns the encoded parameters that are passed to the requester contract when making the